sdondley/karabiner_json_generator/README.md

 ### Complex Modifiers™️  Ruleset: What is it?
-Not to be confused with complex *modifications*, the Complex Modifier™️  Ruleset is just a set of key combination defintions designed to make it a no-brainer for you to add modifiers to your existing K-E configuration.
+Not to be confused with complex *modifications*, the Complex Modifier™️  Ruleset is just a set of key combination definitions designed to make it a no-brainer for you to add modifiers to your existing K-E configuration.

 The current ruleset version consists of six complex modifiers: